Log Cabin Process

 Twin skin 44mm +44mm

 The twin skin option is our residential style specification.
-The twin skin logs allow us to have wall insulation and also hide electrics in the cavity wall.
+The twin skin logs allow us to add wall insulation and hide services in the cavity wall.
+This is super warm option.

 Door & Window considerations